By Therese M. Heeg

 Step 1 Gathering Feedback and Drafting Goals

 The leader receives feedback from an employee engagement survey or a 360 survey.
 S/he then works with the next level leader and/or a coach to write a leadership development goal.
 The coach helps the leader become familiar with the process of Feedforward.
 The leader emails the team and thanks them for their input and lets them know he or she will share themes at an upcoming meeting.
+Here is a video of Marshall Goldsmith explaining this great approach.

 Step 2 Engaging the Team